Insomnia Sleep Pranayam

 - Put your index and middle finger between the eyebrows, leaving thumb and ring finger free.

-- Release the thumb and take in breath through both the nostrils, slowly and deeply.
-Close both the nostrils with thumb and ring finger to keep the breath inside.
+- Release the thumb and take in breathe through both the nostrils, slowly and deeply.
+Close both the nostrils with thumb and ring finger to keep the breath-inside.

 - Release both fingers before you feel breathless.
 Slowly, but steadily release your breathe completely.

 Sit in a meditative pose and close your eyes.
-Put both hands palm-down on knees.
-Put right hand on right knee and left hand on left knee.
+Put both hand’s palm-down on knees.
+Put the right hand on the right knee and the left hand on the left knee.
 Briskly breathe in and out.
 Expel air with some force.
-No need to inhale with pressure.
+There is no need to inhale with pressure.
 Begin with ten rounds of breathing in and out; you can increase it to 30-50.
-At the end of a session, take a deep breathe and exhale slowly; Rest a while.
+At the end of a session, take a deep breathe and exhale slowly; Rest on a while.

-Benefits: Strengthens and calms down mind.
+Benefits: It strengthens and calms down mind.
 It cleanses brain and flushes out worries and negative thoughts.
 It also reduces the production of mucus.

 - Slowly take a deep breath as if to fill your lungs.

-- Retain air inside as far as you don't feel uncomfortable.
+- Retain air inside as far as you do not feel as uncomfortable.

-- Without taking in any air through nose or mouth, forcefully blow the air out through mouth.
+- Without taking in any air through the nose or mouth, forcefully blow the air out through the mouth.
 Slowly bend forward so that your forehead touches the ground.
-Completely breath out in ten to fifteen such blowing out.
+Completely breathe out in ten to fifteen such blowing out.
 Adjust both the processes in such a way that breathing out will be complete while your forehead nears the ground.

 - Once you find there is no air left in the lungs rise and breathe as usually.